VDA5050/VDA5050/VDA5050_EN.md

 - Communication with peripheral systems such as doors, gates, elevators, etc.
 - Detection and resolution of communication errors

-Functions of the AGVs are:
+Functions of the mobile robots are:

 - Localization
 - Navigation along associated routes (guided or autonomous)
 - Execution of actions
-- Continuous transmission of vehicle status
+- Continuous transmission of mobile robot status

 In addition, the integrator shall take into account the following when configuring the overall system (incomplete list):

-- Map configuration: The coordinate systems of the master control and the AGV shall be matched.
+- Map configuration: The coordinate systems of the fleet control and the mobile robot shall be matched.
-- Pivot point: The use of different points of the AGV or points of charge as a pivot point leads to different envelopes of the vehicle.
-The reference point may vary depending on the situation, e.g., it may be different for an AGV carrying a load and for an AGV that does not carry a load.
+- Pivot point: The use of different points of the mobile robot or points of charge as a pivot point leads to different envelopes of the mobile robot.
+The reference point may vary depending on the situation, e.g., it may be different for a mobile robot carrying a load and for a mobile robot that does not carry a load.

 # 6 Protocol specification

 The following section describes the details of the communication protocol.
-The protocol specifies the communication between the master control and the AGV.
+The protocol specifies the communication between the fleet control and the mobile robot.
-Communication between the AGV and peripheral equipment, e.g., between the AGV and a gate, is excluded.
+Communication between the mobile robot and peripheral equipment, e.g., between the mobile robot and a gate, is excluded.

 The different messages are presented in tables describing the contents of the fields of the JSON that is sent as an order, state, etc.